 The goal of first-year language is to enable students to use fundamental expressions and vocabulary in verbal and written context while integrating cultural elements.
 This course emphasizes communicative skills, relevant grammar concepts, and reading comprehension.
-CDs, videos, online resources, workbooks, and a variety of supplementary materials are used to help achieve this goal.
+Online resources and a variety of supplementary materials are used to help achieve this goal.

 Prerequisite: The department recommends a C or better in the previous year's English course.

 Level 2 continues language study in the same patterns as Level 1.
 Students experience opportunities for more advanced verbal and written self-expression and related cultural elements.
 More advanced grammatical concepts, vocabulary, and expressions are taught in complete sentences with an emphasis on speaking and writing.
-CDs, videos, online resources, workbooks, and supplementary materials are essential parts of these classes.
+Online resources and supplementary materials are essential parts of these classes.